-Optimism, enthusiasm and a refusal to tolerate boredom are characteristics that are often associated with young people.
+Optimism, enthusiasm, and a refusal to tolerate boredom are characteristics that are often associated with young people.
 There is no reason why this should be the case, however, and one of the best ways to remain psychologically young is to cultivate the art of positive thinking.
+It is especially vital for students who are pursuing their degrees and constantly feel overwhelmed by writing a ton of assignments.
+Consequently, they regularly lose a sense of control and reach out to such services as Edubirdie to soothe their pain.

 Foster a sense of optimism